Ivo-Balbaert/The_Way_to_Mojo/book/13_Modules and packages.md

     mine4.dump()    # => 2 4
 ```

 >Note: The __init__.mojo is crucial here.
-If you delete it, then Mojo doesn’t recognize the directory as a package and it cannot import mymodule.
+If you delete it, then Mojo doesn't recognize the directory as a package and it cannot import mymodule.

 Executing `mojo use_package.mojo`  gives as output:
 ```